MicrosoftDocs/dynamics-365-project-operations/articles/expense/per-diem-expenses.md

 ## Per diems in Reimagined Expense interface
 The Per diem feature is supported in the reimagined expense workspace in 10.0.25 release and above.
-To enable this feature, in Feature Management, first enable the "Reimagined expense " interface and then enable the "Per-diem for expense report re-imagined interface".
+To enable this feature, in Feature Management, first enable the "Expense Reports Reimagined " interface and then enable the "Per-diem for expense report re-imagined interface".

 ## Configuration